Pomona-ITS/HPC-Tech-Tutorials/projects/HahnGrant/README.md

 # This is the page for tracking everything that has to do with the Hahn Grant "Teaching Through Technology"

-The official description of what Hanhn grant is [here](https://www.pomona.edu/administration/academic-dean/funding/teaching-and-learning).
+The official Pomona description of what Hahn grant is [here](https://www.pomona.edu/administration/academic-dean/funding/teaching-and-learning).

 Mary and William had suggested I apply and I did.
 The submisison text is [here](https://github.com/Pomona-ITS/hpc/blob/master/projects/HahnGrant/ITS_HPC_Submission.md).